emmadigital/austinlaw/content/practiceAreas/concussion-injury-mechanism.md

 The first author of the study was Chen Gu.
 Gu and his colleagues found that they could induce swelling in the neurons of the hippocampus, the brain region responsible for creating and storing memories.

-In a concussion injury, axons develop small, bead-like swellings along their length much like the neurodegenerations that occurs in Alzheimerâ€™s and Parkinsonâ€™s disease patients.
+In a concussion injury, axons develop small, bead-like swellings along their length much like the neurodegenerations that occurs in Alzheimers and Parkinsons disease patients.

 Gu and his team repeatedly induced axonal varicosities (the swellings) imitating the effects of repetitive blows to the head.
 They compared these to swelling they had induced in mice.